ROGUE-JCTD/django-fulcrum/README.md

 ## Usage
 Once up and running you need to configure filters and import data from FulrumApp.

-To configure the filters, navigate to the django admin console and navigate to djfulcrum - filters.
+To configure the filters, navigate to the django admin console and navigate to django_fulcrum - filters.
 Then click on each filter and either make it not active or change the settings.
 By default for testing, there are filters active which excludes data in the US.
 Optionally, you can switch to show ONLY data in the US, or deactivate the filter.
 Filters are available to reduce the amount of undesired redundant data on your remote system.
 This is to allow only subsets to exist on the current system.
 Note that the filters are destructive.
 If you filter points, the system marks the time that they were "filtered" and won't evaluate them again, so old data won't show up if it was "filtered" previously.
 Likewise if you run a new filter on old points, "filtered" points (or media) will be deleted.